Junior Shooting Sports

 *It is recommended that students have the upper body strength to hold up an air rifle before they start the BMC classes (set up a time with contacts listed at the bottom of the page for analysis if your student-athlete is ready for classes) (older than 10 years old is strongly recommended and preferred)

-CURRENT STATUS: Fall/Winter Basic Marksmanship Class (BMC) registration: is Closed.
-The next classes will begin: September 2025 and continue weekly every Tuesday through November.
+CURRENT STATUS: Fall/Winter Basic Marksmanship Class (BMC) registration is OPEN.
+Classes begin: September 2025 and continue weekly every Tuesday through November.

 Basic Marksmanship Registration

-- Student-athletes who are confirmed registrants for this class, materials will be distributed prior to the initial class.
-Distribution of materials will occur during a can-drive fundraiser at the Ely American Legion Post (and complete paper registration and medical information).
+• Student-athletes who are confirmed registrants will receive materials before the first class.
+Distribution of classroom materials will occur during a can-drive fundraiser at the Ely American Legion Post (and complete paper registration and medical information).

-- Class materials are donated by the instructors: Students are provided a printed copy to students: “Student’s Guide to Position Air Rifle” (binder includes content that students will cover in the 8-week Basic Marksmanship Shooting Program).
+• Class materials are donated by the instructors: binder includes content that students will cover in the 8-week Basic Marksmanship Shooting Program).

 Junior Shooting Sports Program Competitions | Ely JSSP traveling team